 How to Draft A Budget with Your Clients as a Wedding Planner

-First, I like to create a budget questionnaire.
+First, I like to create a wedding budget questionnaire.
 Give them a chance to really consider their answers.
 While you create yours, make sure to ask questions about where they want to splurge and where they want to save.
 Maybe they would never give up a live band but could live without an abundance of florals?
-Maybe they have their heart set on a venue with expensive catering but they are willing to cut their guest list.
+Maybe they have their heart set on a venue with expensive catering, but they are willing to cut their guest list.
 Ask them what their priorities are so you can truly plan and design their wedding with them in mind.

 Next, it's time to talk about who is paying for what.
-You may have already discussed this in your initial consultation but now is the time to finalize what other people might be contributing.
-Is the bride's mother contributing $50,000 or is she paying for the band?
+You may have already discussed this in your initial consultation, but now is the time to finalize what other people might be contributing.
+Is the bride's mother contributing $50,000, or is she paying for the band?
 If she's paying for a specific line item, are there any restrictions?
 Make sure to clarify as well who gets the final say if there are any disagreements over how the money should be spent.

 Lastly, schedule a budget meeting.
 During this meeting, go over their answers and the tentative budget you've created.
 Take time to educate them and give them a chance to approve everything (or increase their budget) before you spend any time putting together a design board or vendor recommendations.